cockroachdb/docs/CONTRIBUTING.md

     - If the page you want to test isn't listed in the sidebar, just point to it directly, for example, `http://127.0.0.1:4000/docs/new-page.html`.

-    - When you make changes to content, Jekyll automatically regenerates the html content.
+    - When you make changes, Jekyll automatically regenerates the html content.
 No need to stop and re-start Jekyll; just refresh your browser.